A woman bent over in pain, clutching her abdomen with her right hand, head resting in her left hand

 Our 10-Year Health Plan, backed by a £22.6 billion increase in day-to-day health spending, will help cut waiting lists in gynaecology and get women the support they need.

-Endometriosis is a chronic long-term condition that develops when cells normally found in the womb are present elsewhere in the body such as the bladder or bowel.
+Endometriosis is a chronic long-term condition that develops when cells similar to the ones normally found in the womb are present elsewhere in the body such as the bladder or bowel.

 Although some women don’t have any symptoms, endometriosis is usually associated with pelvic pain, painful periods and difficulty getting pregnant.
 Endometriosis can also have a significant effect on quality of life.